Pixelrobin/php-feather/README.md

 <br>

 ### `Feather\Icons->getAttributes()`
-Get the current default attributes for the class.
+Get the current attributes for the class.
 To set it, use the `setAttributes()` method;
 ```php
 $icons = new Feather\Icons;